hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Experience

-**+1 Per Crate captured:** If a Hero or Henchmen takes a crate off the battlefield they earn +1 Experience.
-They do not get this bonus for holding the chests at the end of the game.
+**+1 Per chest captured:** If a Hero or Henchmen takes a chest off the battlefield they earn +1 Experience.
+They do not get this bonus for holding a chest at the end of the game.

 ### The Spoils!
 Common Items from Houses: